ostis-ai/sc-machine/docs/scs/scs.md

 </table>

-### SCs level 3
+### SCs-code level 3

-This level of SCs-text allows to minimize symbols to represent constructions like this one:
+This level of SCs-code allows to minimize symbols to represent constructions like this one:
 <scg src="../images/scs/scs_example_level_3.gwf"></scg>

 ```scs